linkcd/blog-hexo/source/_posts/How-to-setup-a-hexo-based-blog-Part-1.md

 title: 'How to setup a hexo-based blog: Part 1'
 date: 2016-08-05 18:59:19
 tags:
-- hexo
+- Hexo
-- github
+- Github
-- git
+- Git
-- blog
+- Blog
 ---

 [Hexo](https://hexo.io/) is a simple and powerful blog framework that allows you setup your blog quickly and easily.